King betta: Description

 One of the beautiful, intelligent and smart fish,"The King betta" generally grows to about 5–6 cm (2–2 1/2 in).
 Its pigments are generally vibrant beige to a white.
 As with most bettas, King betta females are smaller (even the fins) and less colorful than the males.
 The king betta can be happy or even aggressive based on the environment and can be trained easily (rather than the wild bettas') and they remember their owners for longer time period.
 The life span of the King betta is short, generally 2–3 years, rarely reaching four.
 The King betta is (as are all other bettas) members of the gourami family (Osphronemidae) and prefers a temperature of 78–82 °F.

 History

 Hardly anything is known about the King betta.
-Some people say that Betta raja and Betta splendens cross bred in nature to create the King betta we know today.
+Betta raja and Betta splendens cross bred in nature to create the King betta we know today.
 Others suppose that the King betta was bred from wild stock of B. raja.